gnosisguild/mech/README.md

 #### Transferrable ownership

-- [ERC721Mech.sol](contracts/ERC721Mech.sol): allow the holder of a designated ERC-721 NFT to sign transactions on behalf of the Mech
+- [ERC721TokenboundMech.sol](contracts/ERC721TokenboundMech.sol): allow the holder of a designated ERC-721 NFT to sign transactions on behalf of the Mech
+- [ERC1155TokenboundMech.sol](contracts/ERC721TokenboundMech.sol): allow the holder of a designated ERC-1155 NFT to sign transactions on behalf of the Mech

 #### Threshold ownership

+- [ERC20ThresholdMech.sol](contracts/ERC20ThresholdMech.sol): allow holders of a minimum balance of an ERC-20 token to sign transactions on behalf of the Mech
-- [ERC1155Mech.sol](contracts/ERC1155Mech.sol): allow holders of a minimum balance of ERC-1155 tokens to sign transactions on behalf of the Mech
+- [ERC1155ThresholdMech.sol](contracts/ERC1155ThresholdMech.sol): allow holders of a minimum balance of ERC-1155 tokens to sign transactions on behalf of the Mech

 #### Programmable ownership